Airport Retail — How It Can Help Your Retail Operation Thrive

 XpresSpa, offering a wide variety of personal services, operates mini spas across two dozen airports.
 The chain has also incorporated retail offerings, such as flight pillows and nail polish.

-On May 15th , New York’s JFK airport welcomed the opening of The TWA Hotel in the former TWA terminal.
-The first ever airport hotel at JFK is actually situated in the airport terminal area.
+On May 15th, New York’s JFK airport welcomed the opening of The TWA Hotel in the former TWA terminal.
+The first-ever airport hotel at JFK is actually situated in the airport terminal area.

 When it opened, the iconic building epitomized modern air travel.
 As if the landmarked architecture isn’t enough of an attention-getter, Jean George Vongerichten is opening up Paris Café within.
-Why travel into NYC when you can have world-class dining just steps from your plane’s gate?
+Why travel to NYC when you can have world-class dining just steps from your plane’s gate?

 Signs of the times

-Rules regarding signage, that play such a crucial role throughout the terminal, are dictated in varying degrees by the local authority.
+Rules regarding signage, which play such a crucial role throughout the terminal, are dictated in varying degrees by the local authority.
 Brands and retailers that operate across multiple airports have to dance to two masters.
 You must:

-• Create signage programs that can be flexed, stretched, or easily manipulated to meet standards that vary from airport to airport
+- Create signage programs that can be flexed, stretched, or easily manipulated to meet standards that vary from airport to airport

-• Deliver in promoting your business to the wide traveler profile within each airport
+- Deliver in promoting your business to the wide traveler profile within each airport

 While U.S. agencies will always need to place travelers’ security first, they also need to work together to encourage retail innovation.
 According to one recent study, U.S. domestic travel passengers spend half of what passengers do in the rest of the world.
 But the good news?
-Airports like JFK and LaGuardia in New York, Pittsburgh and Chicago’s O’Hare Airport have been revitalizing their retail sector—and becoming shopping beacons.
+Airports like JFK and LaGuardia in New York, Pittsburgh, and Chicago’s O’Hare Airport have been revitalizing their retail sector—and becoming shopping beacons.

 Maximizing airport retail begins with the customer

-As with all brick and mortar stores, maximizing revenue begins with understanding your customers— the travelers in your terminal— domestic, international, business, pleasure, family, solo.
+As with all brick-and-mortar stores, maximizing revenue begins with understanding your customers— the travelers in your terminal— domestic, international, business, pleasure, family, solo.

 With over 50 years of retail marketing experience, Medallion Retail knows how to engage shoppers in every setting.
 Reach out to Michael or Chris at engage@medallionretail.com and we’ll help your stores take flight.